Outdoor kitchens make the perfect focal point for outdoor living spaces. If you're planning on building one, here's what you need to know.

 “Like an indoor kitchen, the size, quality, number of appliances and the countertop surface are the main drivers of the price,” says Raboine.

 On average, you can expect to spend around $10,000.
 Cantor suggests visiting your local outdoor living showroom to help gauge the cost of all available options.
+Permit and inspection fees can further set you back from $100 to $1,500 for larger projects.

-What Are Your Outdoor Kitchen Must Haves?
+What Are Your Outdoor Kitchen Must-Haves?

 Riverbend Homes owner Ben Neely says the ideal outdoor kitchen also should contain side burners and an ice bucket.
 Neely suggests adding as many features as your budget allows to avoid future regrets.
 “The majority of homeowners we talk to always wish they had thought of future-proofing their space,” says Neely.